mobilerider/mobilerider-client-php/docs/media.md

     $media->delete();

-The the object will be erased from the server, but keep in mind the `$media` variable still holds a reference to the in-memory object so be careful to not reference the contents of this variable any more.
+The object will be erased from the server, but keep in mind the `$media` variable still holds a reference to the in-memory object so be careful to not reference the contents of this variable any more.

 ### Live Media objects